-Difference Between Veterans Day and Memorial DayUpdated: March 1, 2022
+The Difference Between Veterans Day and Memorial DayUpdated: May 22, 2023

 What is the difference between Veterans Day and Memorial Day?
 These two holidays both recognize the importance of military service, and they both honor the sacrifices made by active duty, Guard, Reserve troops, and family members.
 But these two holidays are separate and distinct; there are good reasons why both are observed each year.